caboo2/blackboxai-1743381962817/README.md

 # Capacitor Voice Video Call Plugin

-A Capacitor plugin that enables voice and video calling functionality using WebRTC and OneSignal for signaling.
+A Capacitor plugin that enables voice and video calling functionality using WebRTC, with EasyRTC for signaling and OneSignal for offline notifications.

 ## Features

-- Voice and video calling using WebRTC
+- Voice and video calling using WebRTC/EasyRTC
-- Call signaling using OneSignal
+- Push notifications for offline users via OneSignal
 - Cross-platform support (iOS and Android)
+- Screen sharing capabilities
+- Call recording
+- Call quality monitoring
-- Easy-to-use API
+- Multi-party calls
-- Comprehensive error handling
+- Background mode support

 ## Installation